 50% Final assignment

-All components together make up the grade for the course.
-It is compulsory to participate in each of the components in order to receive a grade
+All components combined make up the grade for the course.
+It is compulsory to participate in each of the components in order to receive a grade.

 A minimum result of 5,5 for the overall assessment is required to pass.